dsoft02/alx-low_level_programming/0x00-hello_world/README.md

 [4-puts.c](./4-puts.c) - C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line. using the function puts

+[5-printf.c](./5-printf.c) - C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. using the function printf